Aider-AI/aider/website/_posts/2024-07-01-sonnet-not-lazy.md

 This moved Sonnet into second place, ahead of GPT-4o and behind only Opus.

-## Problems
+## Hitting the 4k token output limit

+All LLMs have various token limits, the most familiar being their context window size.
+But they also have a limit on how many tokens they can output in response to a single request.
+Sonnet and the majority of other models are limited to returning 4k tokens.

-Sonnet's amazing work ethic caused a few problems:
+Sonnet's amazing work ethic caused it to regularly hit this 4k output token limit for a few reasons:

 1. Sonnet is capable of outputting a very large amount of correct, complete code in one response.
-So much that it can easily blow through the 4k output token limit on API responses, which truncates its coding in mid-stream.
-2. Similarly, Sonnet can specify large sequences of edits in one go, like changing a majority of lines while refactoring a large file.
+2. Similarly, Sonnet can specify long sequences of edits in one go, like changing a majority of lines while refactoring a large file.
-Again, this regularly triggered the 4k output limit and resulted in failed edits.
-3. Sonnet is not shy about quoting large chunks of an existing file to perform a SEARCH & REPLACE edit across a long span of lines.
+3. Sonnet tends to quote large chunks of a file when performing a SEARCH & REPLACE edits.
-This can be wasteful and also trigger the 4k output limit.
+Beyond token limits, this is very wasteful.

 ## Good problems

 Problems (1) and (2) are "good problems" in the sense that Sonnet is able to write more high quality code than any other model!
+We just don't want it to be interrupted prematurely by the 4k output limit.

 Aider now allows Sonnet to return code in multiple 4k token responses.
+Aider seamlessly combines them so that Sonnet can return arbitrarily long responses.
 This gets all the upsides of Sonnet's prolific coding skills, without being constrained by the 4k output token limit.

 ## Wasting tokens

-Problem (3) does cause some real downsides.
+Problem (3) is more complicated, as Sonnet isn't just being stopped early -- it's actually wasting a lot of tokens, time and money.

 Faced with a few small changes spread far apart in a source file,
 Sonnet would often prefer to do one giant SEARCH/REPLACE operation of almost the entire file.
-This wastes a tremendous amount of tokens, time and money -- and risks hitting the 4k output limit.
 It would be far faster and less expensive to instead do a few surgical edits.